pramsey/crunchyblog/eventserv1/index.md

 ## Notifying Web Clients with pg_eventserv

-As built, the only clients that can recieve `LISTEN/NOTIFY` messages are clients connected directly to the database using the PostgreSQL network protocol.
+By default, the only clients that can recieve `LISTEN/NOTIFY` messages are clients connected directly to the database using the PostgreSQL network protocol.
 That is actually a pretty limited selection of clients.
 Most modern user interfaces are built using web technologies: is there any way to pass a PostgreSQL `LISTEN/NOTIFY` message on to a web client?

 There is now, with [pg_eventserv](https://github.com/crunchydata/pg_eventserv)!